jwalker-swe/blog/crate/2025-07-13-Who-Knew-A-Follow-Button-Could-Be-So-Complex.md

                             - Get user id of profile being viewed
                             - Check table for relationship

-And while it's clearly not the longest list of things you've ever seen, it's definitely wasn't the first thing that crossed my mind when thinking "Oh yeah I need to add the follow button to this page".
+And while it's clearly not the longest list of things you've ever seen, it definitely wasn't the first thing that crossed my mind when thinking "Oh yeah I need to add the follow button to this page".
 So next time give that front end dev some slack, they really might be working on that button till EOD.